 The primary reason that Microsoft sets its current price points on Office is to make money.

 They invest heavy resources into the development of Office software, and the company wants to turn a profit.

 That said, the actual price of Office varies widely depending on your license, and it isn’t always expensive.

-So if you want to learn all about why Microsoft Office is expensive, then you’re in the right place.
+So if you want to learn all about whether Microsoft Office is as expensive as it seems, then you’re in the right place.

 How Much Does Microsoft Office Cost?

 The price of Microsoft Office depends on many factors.
 There are different pricing tiers, marketed audiences, and purposes.